gfoot/kopiluainterface/README.txt

 ==================================

-This is a combination of LuaInterface 2.0.1 with KopiLua 0.1.
+This is a combination of LuaInterface 2.0.3 (Using https://github.com/stevedonovan/MonoLuaInterface) with KopiLua 0.1.
 The idea is to provide a pure C# Lua suite for maximum portability in environments like Unity and XNA.